Croatia. Trsteno: The Adriatic Sea at Its Most Pristine

 Book: Vanished Kingdoms: The History of Half-Forgotten Europe, Norman Davies

 Hotass has finally asked me out.
 Gee!
 Take your time and hurry up!
 All the signals, innuendoes, body language and blunt reality right in his eyes.
 The guy still took his time.
-Time, as usual, is always limited on a cruise ship, regardless if you’re cruising or working.
+As usual, time is always limited on a cruise ship, regardless of whether you are cruising or working.

 The port of call today is Dubrovnik.
 As soon as I finish my tour dispatching duties, I jump on the bus Hotass is escorting since he so nicely invited me to go with him.
 The destination: Trsteno.
 A little fishing village on the Adriatic Coast, north of the vibrant, shiny city of Dubrovnik.